Sioux Falls, S.D., had a population of 125,000 at the start of the century. That number is 165,000 today.

 There will be a three-day break, and then the Summit — with nearby South Dakota State holding the men's top seed — will also have a Saturday-through-Tuesday run.

-T. Denny Sanford’s generosity and the booming Sanford Health have had few limits in the Dakotas.
-He financed the Pentagon and paid naming rights for the Premier Arena.
+T. Denny Sanford's generosity and his booming enterprise, Sanford Health, have had few limits in the Dakotas.

 Sioux Falls is booming also, including in sports, where the Skyforce now enjoys the Pentagon, the Stampede the splendor of the Premier Arena, and a three-sheet complex called the Scheels IcePlex is soon to be completed.